 When we review your application, we want to know what’s important to you.
 The quality of your involvement outside the classroom is much more important than quantity.
 Take part in the activities you're passionate about and enjoy.
 We take notice when you demonstrate leadership skills and show long-term commitment to the things you love.

-If you know what major you want to pursue at Illinois, seek out experiences and opportunities related to it now.
-Doing so will not only show your passion and motivation, but it will also help you in getting a feel for your potential field.
+If you know what major you want to pursue at UIUC, seek out experiences and opportunities related to it now.
+Doing so will not only show your passion and motivation, but it will also help you get a feel for your potential field.
 If you don't know what you want to do yet, don't stress!
 This is your chance to explore any areas of interest you might have.

-We accept either the ACT or SAT I (both the pre-March 2016 test and its redesign), and we don’t prefer one over the other.
-Your scores will be used in our decision-making process, as well as for course placement and academic advising.
+We accept either the ACT or SAT, and we don’t prefer one over the other.
+If you provide your scores, they will be used in our decision-making process, as well as for course placement and academic advising.
 They may also be a factor when it comes to scholarship and aid decisions.
 For last year's middle 50% score range, view our class profile.
-Don’t stress if you don’t perform as well as you’d like—this isn’t the only factor we review!